Tools4everBV/HelloID-Conn-Prov-Target-CAPP12/README.md

 > [!IMPORTANT]
 The mapping in the custom properties `CAPP12Department` and `CAPP12Manager` should correspond to the properties used for the Department in the resource script and the externalId of the accounts in CAPP12.

-## Setup the connector

-> _How to setup the connector in HelloID._ Are special settings required.
-Like the _primary manager_ settings for a source connector.

 ## Getting help

 > [!TIP]
 > _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/en/provisioning/target-systems/powershell-v2-target-systems.html) pages_.

 > [!TIP]
->  _If you need help, feel free to ask questions on our [forum](https://forum.helloid.com)_.
+>  _If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/provisioning/5148-helloid-conn-prov-target-capp12)_.

 ## HelloID docs